PaulWassermann/Pendu/README.md

 - words between 6 t 9 lettres for the Intermediaire.txt
 - words 7 letters-long or more for the Difficile.txt, and it is more challenging if you choose uncommon words

+If you want to add some rules, some game modes or if you want to take a look at the code, feel free to do so!

 Have fun! :)